darkjesusmn/Palworld-Server-Manager/README.md

 TROUBLESHOOTING

 Monitoring not updating: Check REST API settings and firewall.

 Server not starting: Ensure manager is in the same folder as PalServer.exe.

 Announcements not appearing: Verify AdminPassword and RESTAPIKey.

 ---

 CREDITS
-Created by DarkJesus
+Created by DarkJesusmn
-Built with help from Microsoft Copilot
+Built with help from Microsoft Copilot and Claude AI and Chat GPT